Have you heard the word “pivot” a lot lately?

 - Maintain and strengthen connections with your current list.
 Commit to consistent contact with your community.
 Newsletters, emails, and social media can all provide avenues for this.

 - Create virtual resources.
-Webinars, online courses, videos, podcasts, Instagram and Facebook Live are great examples.
+Webinars, online courses, videos, podcasts, Instagram, and Facebook Live, are great examples.

 - Build your community.
 Increase your activity with social media.
 Up your newsletter to twice a month.
 Host online live events and invite ADHD colleagues to join you on Facebook Live or Zoom.

-Making changes can be uncomfortable, scary and yet an exciting time for ADHD coaching businesses to meet the needs of our clients in an even greater way.
+Making changes can be uncomfortable, scary, and yet an exciting time for ADHD coaching businesses to meet the needs of our clients in an even greater way.

-I’d love to hear about what you’re working on how you have adapted to achieve and maintain success in your ADHD coaching business in 2020.
+I’d love to hear about what you’re working on and how you have adapted to achieve and maintain success in your ADHD coaching business in 2020.

 - 5 Things to Do When Business Slows Down